-I didn’t think there would be much to do in Inle Lake and thought it was just the lake and seen as we had already seen quite a bit i wasn’t sure how we would pass the next day but sure enough our first full day in Inle Lake was a a great one…
+I didn’t think there would be that many things to do in Inle Lake and thought it was just the lake and seen as we had already seen quite a bit I wasn’t sure how we would pass the next 2 days in Inle Lake but sure enough our first full day in Inle Lake was a a great one because there are quite a few activities to do in Inle Lake.

 We hired bikes and biked to a Winery we had heard about which was about 20 minutes away by bike… who would of thought Myanmar has wineries??
 I know, but it did and it was beautiful!
 It wasn’t a case of seeing how they were grown or how the wine was made or anything but instead just admiring the gorgeous view over Inle Lake outside the restaurant, drinking their wine and eating good food.